x/Game-Development-in-Javascript-Tutorial/part-one.md

 var ctx = canvas.getContext('2d');
 ```

 Whats returned by getContext is a context object.
 This object is filled with functions that we can use for drawing.
 All of these methods take (x,y) coordinates defined with (0,0) in the top-left corner, positive-y going down, and positive-x going to the right.
-The units are measured in "pixles" that are defined by the context.
+The units are measured in "pixels" that are defined by the context.
 Lets draw a rectangle.

 First lets define a fill-style, the rules governing things like the color of what ever we're going to draw.
 Lets make the fill-style red.